Sbai7/GridGen/README.md

 ![Alt text](pictures/example3_mesh1.jpg?raw=true "")

 [GwMove](https://github.com/Sbai7/GwMove) owing to its built-in layered adaptive mesh technique finishes computational work when the mesh upper slice converge to the expected water table position as shown below.
-Notice the mesh smoothness and the nice reproduction of the maximum drawdown arround the pumping well even with an important vertical exaggeration and nearby coarse meshing.
+Notice the mesh smoothness and the nice reproduction of the maximum drawdown around the pumping well even with an important vertical exaggeration and nearby coarse meshing.

 ![Alt text](pictures/example3_mesh2.jpg?raw=true "")

 ### 4) 3D grid of a realistic multilayer aquifer

 This example demonstrates typical use of the program in the context of a realistic application designed to model flow and solute transport in a multilayer aquifer system.
 The upper unit belongs to an unconfined aquifer whose mean depth is 11.7m while the lower confined aquifer mean depth is 5.7m.
 The two aquifers are separated by an aquitard with uniform thickness of 4.5m.
 A landfill contaminant area (not shown here) is located at the upper slice.
-The 'snapy nodes' features of the code was used to snap the closest nodes to this inner boundary and locate all nodes inside this polygon.
-The figure showing the aquifer geometry is just diplayed below:
+The ''snappy nodes' feature of the code was used to snap the closest nodes to this inner boundary and locate all nodes inside this polygon.
+The figure showing the aquifer geometry is just displayed below:

 ![Alt text](pictures/example4_geom.jpg?raw=true "")

-Here is a closeup view of the full 3D mesh which was designed for the groundwater simulation.
+Here is a close-up view of the full 3D mesh which was designed for the groundwater simulation.
 It is composed from 73 nodes (or 72 cells), 89 nodes (or 88 cells) and 12 slices (11 layers) aligned along the X, Y and Z directions respectively.
 Thus, forming a mesh whose total number of nodes is 77964 and total number of hexahedral cells is 69696.

 ![Alt text](pictures/example4_mesh.jpg?raw=true "")

-Here is an example of the steady-state groundwater flow simulation with [GwMove](https://github.com/Sbai7/GwMove) software computed on the previously constructued grid.
+Here is an example of the steady-state groundwater flow simulation with [GwMove](https://github.com/Sbai7/GwMove) software computed on the previously constructed grid.
 Details of the simulation will be documented in [GwMove](https://github.com/Sbai7/GwMove) wiki pages.

 ![Alt text](pictures/example4_heads.jpg?raw=true "")